What Happens When People Stop GLP-1s — GLP-1 Data Series

 Of non-T2D patients reinitiated within 1 year

-Outcomes on reinitiation remain a critical evidence gap.
-No study reports whether patients achieve equivalent weight loss on a second course.
-The Al-Aly data suggest interrupted use yields inferior CV protection (12% vs. 18%), arguing against cycling.
-The pattern — treatment, discontinuation, regain, reinitiation — creates a recurring cost cycle that complicates actuarial modeling.
+Outcomes on reinitiation remain an evidence gap.
+No published study reports whether patients achieve equivalent weight loss on a second course.
+The Xie-Choi-Al-Aly data suggest interrupted use yields inferior CV protection (12% vs. 18%), a consideration for the cycling pattern.
+Treatment, discontinuation, regain, reinitiation creates a recurring cost cycle that complicates actuarial modeling.

 Source: Rodriguez et al., JAMA Network Open, 2025 (125,474 adults, Truveta).
 DOI: 10.1001/jamanetworkopen.2024.57349